Skip to menu Skip to content Skip to footer

 1. Check your eligibility

-2. Approach a potential supervisor or find a project
+2. Identify a potential supervisor or find a project

 You'll either need to find:

-- a supervisor in your field who will support your proposed project.
-Find a supervisor.
+• a supervisor in your field with expertise that's relevant to your proposed project.
+Find a supervisor

 or